 David Chen Awarded NASA Fellowship to Improve Extreme Weather Prediction

-David Chen received a NASA Earth and Space Science Fellowship for the 2013-14 academic year to pursue research that will help improve extreme weather prediction.
+David Chen received a three-year NASA Earth and Space Science Fellowship to pursue research that will help improve extreme weather prediction.

 His research will address a potential shortcoming inherent to the L-band remote sensing of ocean surface winds, which is essential for weather forecasting.
 For example, the intensity of a tropical cyclone can be predicted by knowing the windspeed in its inner core.